 A lost or stolen mobile device can be a huge headache for your organization.
 Require staff to use a device lock feature that times out after a couple of minutes of inactivity.
 If your organization has a BYOD policy, don’t let employees bring jailbroken iPhones or Androids, because these bring increased security risks.
 You should also have a policy that users must sign out and exit business apps when they’re not using them rather than keeping them running in the background.
 It’s a hassle, but it can save your organization from bigger problems later.

-In summary, the following can take a risky password policy and strengthen in considerably without your having to spend much time or money:
+Here’s a handy list that can take a risky password policy and strengthen in considerably without spending much time or money: